monbiote/India_Used_Car_Price_Predictor/folder_lib/README.md

-# Final Project-Used Car Predicton
+# Libray for used car prediction

-This project is predction of used car
+ This is library build for used car prediction. used car prediction contains 3 procedures. understand data-> clean data-> compute data

-Our project is preparing data, cleaning data and computing data in the end.
+We therefore destruct the related operations and construct the functions accordingly, also removed duplications.

-We first build function to each operation blocks and remove dupilcation.
+Then, we refactory functions to classes and followed by <h3>principle from computing for data science class<\h3>. data_preprocess;features;model;

-After that, we refactory functions to classes and then build entire unittest to make sure the desired behavior.
+in the end there will be unittes.